opencadc/storage-inventory/vault/README.md

 A vault.properties file in /config is required to run this service.
 The following keys are required:
 ```
 # service identity
-org.opencadc.vault.resourceID=ivo://{authority}/{name}
+org.opencadc.vault.resourceID = ivo://{authority}/{name}

 # vault database settings
-org.opencadc.vault.nodes.schema={schema name}
+org.opencadc.vault.inventory.schema = {inventory schema name}
+org.opencadc.vault.vospace.schema = {vospace schema name}

+# root container nodes
+org.opencadc.vault.root.owner = {owner of root node}

+# storage namespace
+org.opencadc.vault.storage.namespace = {a storage inventory namespace to use}
 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

+The _inventory.schema_ name is the name of the database schema that contains the inventory database objects.
+The account nominally requires read-only (select) permission on those objects.

-The nodes _schema_ name is the name of the database schema used for all created database objects (tables, indices, etc).
+The _vospace.schema_ name is the name of the database schema used for all created database objects (tables, indices, etc).
+Note that with a single connection pool, the two schemas must be in the same database and some operations may join tables in the two schemas (probably just vospace.node join inventory.artifact).

+The root node owner has full read and write permission in the root container, so it can create and delete container nodes at the root and to assign container node properties that are normally read-only to normal users: owner, quota, etc. This is probably an X509 distingushed name of the user (to start).
+TBD.

+The _namespace_ configures `vault` to use the specified namespace in storage-inventory to store files.
+This only applies to new data nodes that are created and will not effect previously created nodes and artifacts.
+Probably don't want to change this... prevent change?

 ### vault-availability.properties (optional)
 ```
-The vault-availability.properties file specifies which users have the authority to change the availability state of the vault service.
+The vault-availability.properties file specifies which users have the authority to change the availability state of
+the vault service.
 Each entry consists of a key=value pair.
 The key is always "users".
-The value is the x500 canonical user name.
+The value is the x500 canonical
+user name.
 ```

 Example:
 ```
 users = {user identity}
 ```
 `users` specifies the user(s) who are authorized to make calls to the service.
 The value is a list of user identities (X500 distingushed name), one line per user.
 Optional: if the `vault-availability.properties` is not found or does not list any `users`, the service will function in the default mode (ReadWrite) and the state will not be changeable.

 ## building it
 ```